|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 Lage (pl.
 Lagen): Signature(s).
 A set of printed sheets, folded in half and sewn together at the fold; these are then collected together an bound into a book.
 Because a folded sheet results in 4 pages of text, the page-counts of signatures are always in multiples of four.
 See Bogen.

-Lecture, public and private (See: Vorlesung)
+Lecture, public and private (See entry for: Vorlesung)

 Leibarzt: Personal physican.
 At least in the context of the court, this was a higher position than that of Hofmedicus [see], in terms of both social prestige and income.